Bhumibol Adulyadej: Accession

 Bhumibol succeeded his brother, but returned to Switzerland before the end of the 100-day mourning period.
 Despite his interest in science and technology, he changed his major and enrolled in law and political science to prepare for his duties as head of state.
 His uncle, Rangsit, Prince of Chainat, was appointed Prince Regent.
 In Bhumibol's name, Prince Rangsit acknowledged a military coup that overthrew the government of Thamrongnawasawat in November 1947.
-The regent also signed the 1949 constitution, which returned to the monarchy many of the powers it had lost by the 1932 Revolution.
+The regent also signed the 1949 constitution, which returned to the monarchy many of the powers it had lost by the 1932 revolution.

 In December 1946, the Siamese government allocated several hundred thousand dollars for the ceremonial cremation of the remains of the late King Ananda, a necessary preliminary to the coronation of Bhumibol who was required by religious custom to light the funeral pyre.
-Unsettled conditions in 1947 following a coup d'état resulted in a postponement, and court astrologers determined that 2 March 1949 was the most auspicious date.
+Unsettled conditions following the 1947 coup resulted in a postponement, and court astrologers determined that 2 March 1949 was the most auspicious date.

+In 1948, the royalist government made a law that increased the power to control the Crown Property by the monarch as the restoration of their political power and assets, which was taken to the state property by the People Party from the Siamese revolution of 1932.
+Additionally, former Queen Rambhai Barni, Bhumibol's aunt was returned the 6 million baht that the People Party seized.

+Marriage and issue

 While doing his degree in Switzerland, Bhumibol visited Paris frequently.
 It was in Paris that he first met Mom Rajawongse Sirikit Kitiyakara, daughter of the Thai ambassador to France (Nakkhatra Mangala) and a great-granddaughter of King Chulalongkorn and thus a cousin of Bhumibol.
 She was then 15 years old and training to be a concert pianist.

 On 4 October 1948, while Bhumibol was driving a Fiat Topolino on the Geneva-Lausanne road, he collided with the rear of a braking truck 10 km outside Lausanne.
 He injured his back, suffered paralysis in half of his face and incurred cuts on his face that cost him the sight of his right eye.
 Both the royal cremation and coronation had to be postponed once more.
 While he was hospitalised in Lausanne, Sirikit visited him frequently.
 She met his mother, who asked her to continue her studies nearby so that Bhumibol could get to know her better.
 Bhumibol selected for her a boarding school in Lausanne, Riante Rive.
 A quiet engagement in Lausanne followed on 19 July 1949, and they were married on 28 April 1950, just a week before his coronation.
 Their wedding was described by The New York Times as "the shortest, simplest royal wedding ever held in the land of gilded elephants and white umbrellas".
 The ceremony was performed by Bhumibol's ageing grandmother, Savang Vadhana.

-Bhumibol and Sirikit have four children:
+Bhumibol and Sirikit had four children: